-Creating multivolume tar files
+Creating and extracting multivolume tar files

 Some servers do not support files larger than 2GB, also when creating archives larger than 2GB most probably server will run out of memory or other resources.
 So is best to split large archives in multiple files.
 This is a good way to move large sites to another server.

 If for example you have a folder "my_documents" and you want to create multivolume tar archive with its contents, this command will start archiving it and will split the files to 1.2GB:

 When first file reached 1.2GB (after some minutes) it will display a prompt to move to next file, it will ask if volume #2 for this archive is ready, type this answer, notice the "2":

 press enter, it will ask if files are ready, press enter again to confirm without typing anything.
 On next prompt type "n my_documents3.tar" and press enter twice again, and so on.
 You should now have multiple files of maximum 1.2GB named: my_documents.tar, my_documents2.tar, my_documents3.tar.

 Unlike with zip files, it doesn't seem to be a command for testing multivolume tar files.

 If you created the files in order to move a large site, I would recommend to move them with wget triggered from destination server: